k-mack/k-mack.github.io/content/post/20211224-techniques-for-writing-docs.md

 ### 1. Like Code, Don't Repeat Yourself

-Since writing technical documents is like writing code, don’t repeat yourself.
+Since writing technical documents in a markup language is like writing code, don’t repeat yourself.
 Just like copy-and-pasting code throughout an application can result in inconsistencies, duplicating the same text throughout your documents can leave them fragmented when one section is modified but the others are not.